 Schedule treatments in New Hampshire or Massachusetts

-Acne during adulthood is very common, and Dermatology & Skin Health, located in Dover, NH, Newington, NH and Peabody, MA, can help.
+Acne during adulthood is very common, and Dermatology & Skin Health, located in Dover, Newington & Londonderry, NH and Peabody, MA, can help.
 We provide acne medications and we also offer Levulan photodynamic therapy, Daavlin UV phototherapy, and VBeam laser treatments to reduce the appearance of acne.
-Book your appointment online or give us a call at (603) 742-5556 (Dover & Newington) or (978) 525-0100 (Peabody) or (603) 965-3551 (Londonderry).
+Book your appointment online or give us a call at (603) 742-5556 (Dover & Newington), (978) 525-0100 (Peabody) or (603) 965-3551 (Londonderry).